Dante-Broggi/swift-evolution/0000-template.md

 ## Source compatibility

 This proposal has no source concerns.
 However, there is some new semantic requirements on `Sequence`, but only ones most people (TODO: FIXME: check if possible) probably were implementing anyways, or they were aware they were deviating from standard.
-The stdlib violations of the new semantic requirements, namely `Set` and `Dictionary` will be fixed when we extend the distinction between order being a public guarantee and being a private implementation detail further down the `Collection` protocol tree in later proposals.
+The stdlib violations of the new semantic requirements, namely `Set` and `Dictionary` will be fixed if and when we extend the distinction between order being a public guarantee and being a private implementation detail further down the `Collection` protocol tree in later proposals.

 ## Effect on ABI stability